OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter06-Community.md

 In general, and particularly as you're just starting to build a community around your project, no contribution is too small.
 Even submitting bug reports and feature requests is a great way for people to get involved.
 From there, some people might progress to helping with code review and quality assurance (QA) as a less-intimidating way to contribute to the codebase.

+Some projects tag issues that are good starter tasks for someone who wants to help.
+For example, React has a ["good first bug" tag](https://github.com/facebook/react/labels/good%20first%20bug).

 Keep in mind that non-technical people may also want to help with your project, and try to provide ways for them to get involved.
 Here are a few additional things you might consider:

 * **Adding or improving documentation.** It's often helpful to have people who are not familiar with your project try to follow the instructions you've provided and note issues where they get stuck.
 You might also just need help copy editing or fleshing out your documentation, and this is often a great place for new contributors to get started.